pudly/schmopera-hugo/content/articles/rigoletto.md

 Certainly [Houston Grand Opera](/scene/companies/houston-grand-opera/)'s production of this ably provides this in spades for many persons under the impression, in their wisdom, that they know this piece like the back of their hands.
 And yet the whole evening provided a very striking and adventurous experience for those who sought a fresh take on what guidebooks recommend as an easily digestible first opera for newcomers to the art form.
 After all, "_Rigoletto_ is a short opera," as anyone who has watched the PBS show _Arthur_ can relate.

+> Rigoletto hates just about every minute of gratifying the whims of these pretended socialites.

 The production featured imposing Corinthian columns surrounded by many drab buildings in shades of gray, and set in a rather updated 1920s environment reminiscent of fascist Italy, conducive to the deadening of the soul.
 Quite intentionally naturalistic and dispensing with much of the plot elements requiring suspension of disbelief, it contributed with Maestro Jordan de Souza's organic shaping of the score to render the whole evening as visually and audibly shocking to me as an audience in 1851 Venice would have perceived it.

 Indeed, as the prelude opened, one saw the chorus stealthily emerge with their animal masks, with all their attendant implications of vice and excess.
 There were certainly enough masks to merit comparison with Classical Theatre Company's concurrent production of _Lysistrata_.
 One senses the phrase "plausible deniability" is used often in orientation meetings when some new street thug is matriculated into the Mantuan court, complete with portraits of Greco-Roman deities enjoying their cornucopiae and reclining in chariots.
 Even the depiction of Bacchus was as grim as Caracalla.